cspetterson/personal/_posts/2025-03-10-optimise-database-performance.md

 This article is part of a short series of questions.
 This is part 4.
 For other questions, see [the end of this article](#questions).

-### What tools, techniques or best practices do you use to optimize database performance in a Ruby on Rails application, especially when dealing with complex data models?
+### What tools, techniques or best practices do you use to optimise database performance in a Ruby on Rails application, especially when dealing with complex data models?

 When building software, I like to make sure that I've the correct indexes are added and the query is correctly configured to eager load associations to reduce or prevent N+1 queries.
 Typically, I've used the `bullet` gem for this in the past.